Chelsie’s Dress via ieie Bridal

 Photo by Peach & Oak Photography

-Modest, but unique, a colorful, half sleeve wedding dress is perfect for the bride who wants to step away from traditional white and ivory and wear something that expresses her personality.
+Modest, but unique, half sleeve, and colorful wedding dress is perfect for the bride who wants to step away from traditional white and ivory and wear something that expresses her personality.
 This bride accessorized her green lace tea-length dress with a jeweled sash, giving it just the right amount of sparkle.

 As you can see, modest is anything but boring.
 In fact, I think the word “modest” doesn’t describe the elegance, beauty, and charm that comprises these wedding gowns.
 What do you love most about the modest style?